Shareholder, Partnership and Unitholder Agreements

 Standard Pty Ltd Company

 Where there are 50:50 shareholders and 2 Directors, a standard company - without either a customised constitution or a shareholder agreement - is particularly vulnerable in the event of the Directors falling out.

 In these circumstances the Directors are 'handcuffed' together - where nothing can be done in the company since no one has control without the other, and no control can be taken by shareholders since they reflect the same interests.

 In this situation the company often ends up in administration, and the shareholder can lose a lot of the value of the company assets.

 There are many solutions - as many as each circumstance - if a Shareholder Agreement is used to tailor the company constitution and stakeholder management to the circumstances of the people involved.
-One solution inthis above situation for example, is to have a shareholder agreement that is clear on what is to happen in a dispute, and / or who is to have control over what speific company decisions, so that the company is never left unable to act.
+One solution is to have a shareholder agreement that is clear on what is to happen in a dispute, and/or who is to have control over what specific company decisions, so that the company is never left unable to act.

 Partnerships can have the similar problems - where all partners often have to agree on a course of action for it to be effected.